Our staff members, especially our students, are the heart of Blackwater Draw. It's true!

 Interested in joining our university community?

-Brendon received his Ph.D. from the University of Kansas in 2015.
+Brendon has been with BWD since 2017.
+He received his Ph.D. from the University of Kansas in 2015.
 His dissertation addresses Clovis and Folsom land use and lithic procurement across the Central Plains.
 Although specializing in chipped stone studies, his interests are wide-ranging, from early peopling of the Americas through the historic period.

-Curator of the Blackwater Draw Museum since 2015, Jenna's interests are in paleoindian and faunal studies, and the history and best practices of museums and their collections.
-She has a master's in anthropology and a master's in museum studies from the University of Oklahoma, and is an active member of two task forces on archaeological collections.
+Sam has been Collections Manager of the Blackwater Draw Museum since 2020.
+Her interests are in Southwest ceramic analysis, and the history and best practices of museums and their collections.
+She has a master's in Anthropology with certificates in Museum Studies and Nonprofit Management from the University of Wisconsin- Milwaukee.